-English Church Architecture -
+English Church Architecture.

-WHITWELL-ON-THE-HILL, St. John the Evangelist (SE 724 659)
+WHITWELL-ON-THE-HILL, St. John the Evangelist (SE 724 659),

-(April 2013) (Bedrock: Middle Jurassic, Saltwick Formation)
+(Bedrock: Middle Jurassic, Saltwick Formation.)

-Street chose for his style at Whitwell-on-the-Hill, the late thirteenth century geometric, and he is true to it throughout.
+Street chose for his style the late thirteenth century geometric, and he was true to it throughout.
 The stonework externally is a greyish limestone in (one suspects) deliberately irregular, rectangular blocks, brought to courses at intervals, between which run regular courses of a pale orange sandstone.
 The tower is not marked by string courses, but to add to the effect of height, Street cunningly reduces the width very slightly, just below the bell-stage.
 The bell-openings consist of two trefoil-cusped lancet lights with a shaft between and much leaf carving on the capitals, and with smaller (i.e. both narrower and shorter) shafts at either side.
 Above this pair of lights is a wheel with a central openwork quatrefoil, surrounded by small openwork trefoils and circles.
 The broach spire has one tier of four lucarnes, each formed of two openings with a black alabaster column between.
 Above are gables pierced by openwork trefoils.